-Named head coach in December of 2001, Hlebichuk led the River Hawks to a 9-9 clip in 2002 and to the NE-10 Tournament - its first-ever postseason bid.
-Just one year later, UMass Lowell went 15-8, captured the NE-10 Tournament and advanced to the NCAA title match where it fell to Bloomsburg University (4-1).
+Named head coach in December of 2001, Hlebichuk led the River Hawks to a 9-9 clip in 2002 and into the NE-10 Tournament – the team’s first-ever postseason bid.
+Just one year later, UMass Lowell went 15-8, captured the NE-10 Tournament title and advanced to the NCAA Championship game where it fell to Bloomsburg University (4-1).

-The 2003 NCAA championship game was the first of seven championship game appearances in nine years, coupled with semifinal showings in 2004 and 2006.
-On the eve of the 2003 NE-10 Tournament championship, Hlebichuk became the third field hockey player inducted into the University's Athletic Hall of Fame.
+The 2003 NCAA Championship game was the first of eight title game appearances in 10 years, coupled with semifinal showings in 2004 and 2006.
+On the eve of the 2003 NE-10 Tournament Championship, Hlebichuk became the third field hockey player inducted into the UMass Lowell Athletic Hall of Fame.